 This was the scene of fierce fighting in WWI, and many tunnels and artifacts remain to this day.
 Despite it’s mountaintop position, Lagazuoi has comfortable rooms and hot showers, and takes care to serve abundant and delicious meals.

-This surprising descent is filled with waterfalls, and promises yet another memorable day.
 We’ll finish in Cortina d’Ampezzo, the lively town at the heart of the eastern Dolomites for a final, celebratory evening.

 depart – Today we say arrivederci, and depart for our post-tour destinations.